 Paleo pumpkin blondies are a fabulous fall dessert that can easily be enjoyed year round!
 This canned pumpkin puree recipe is SCD, gluten free, grain free, dairy free, and refined sugar free.

-These pumpkin blondies are soft, gooey, full of pumpkin spice flavor, AND fresh pumpkin puree!
+These paleo pumpkin blondies are soft, gooey, full of pumpkin spice flavor, AND fresh pumpkin puree!

 This dessert is one of my favorites when I'm crunched for time but craving something sweet and thanks to the availability of canned pumpkin puree, it's a dessert my family indulges in all year long!